Aravind-BN/Aravind-BN/README.md

 <h1 align="center">Hi 👋, I'm Aravind</h1>
-<h3 align="left">I'm Aravind from the School of Science and Technology.
+<h5 align="center">I'm Aravind from the School of Science and Technology.
 I am a competent school leader who has great relationships with my peers and groupmates.
 I enjoy coding as well as learning new things by myself.
-I am very well-versed in front-end design as well as marketing.</h3>
+I am very well-versed in front-end design as well as marketing.</h5>

 - 🔭 I’m currently working on [GrowCalth](https://github.com/kidscoots101/GrowCalth-Final.git), which is an one-stop platform for students from my school to contribute to their house through taking steps/waking.